 What is Safe Schools?

-The Safe Schools program helps schools foster a safe environment that is supportive and inclusive of LGBTI students.
+The Safe Schools program helps schools foster a safe environment that is supportive and inclusive of LGBTIQA+ students.

 It recognises that creating a safe and inclusive environment is key to tackling bullying and harassment, and preventing suicide and self-harm.